A Practical Guide to AML/CTF Compliance for Australian Businesses

 Are Compliance Officers the new Private Investigators?

 Perhaps not, but reporting entities should treat compliance as intelligence gathering, not just a regulatory requirement.
 When you truly understand your customers and their needs, managing your compliance obligations becomes smarter, faster and far more effective.
-The good news is businesses don’t have to figure it out all by themselves.
-Assigning some of the compliance procedures to a third party simplifies regulatory tasks.

 Features of the BNDRY platform: